youzan/vant/packages/vant/docs/markdown/quickstart.en-US.md

 #### Tips

 - "Full Import" and "On-demand Import" should not be used at the same time, otherwise it will lead to problems such as code duplication and style overrides.
-- unplugin-vue-components is not officially maintained by Vant.
-If you encounter issues when using this plugin, please feedback to [antfu/unplugin-vue-components](https://github.com/antfu/unplugin-vue-components) repository.
+- During use, if the component cannot be imported, because `unplugin-vue-components` is not a plug-in officially maintained by `Vant`, it is recommended to give feedback under the [antfu/unplugin-vue-components](https://github.com/antfu/antfu/unplugin-vue-components) repository.
+- If it is a similar problem that the style does not take effect, feedback under the `Vant` repository

 ## With Frameworks

-### Use Vant in Nuxt 3
+### Use Vant in `Nuxt 3`

-When using Vant in Nuxt 3, you can use [vant-nuxt](https://github.com/vant-ui/vant-nuxt), this module can help you to auto importing components and reduce CSS file size.
+When using Vant in `Nuxt 3`, you can use [vant-nuxt](https://github.com/vant-ui/vant-nuxt), this module can help you to auto importing components and reduce `CSS` file size.

 #### 1. Install Module